sv825/GRC-Incident-Review/GRC_Reviews/ReviewOne/EP36_Jeremy_from_Marketing/POLICY_RECOMMENDATIONS.md

 There were still a few identified failures that necessitate the immediate, mandatory updates to corporate security policies to close the human and configuration-level exploitable areas.

 ## II.
 Scope and Methodology
+**Scope:** It addresses the deficiencies related to physical security, privileged access management, user training, and information system component configuration.

+**Methodology:** The NIST Special Publication 800-53 Revision 5, NIST Special Publication 800-63 Revision 3, and Jack Rhysider's podcast episode were utilized to map observed incident failures to specific controls

+## III.
+Identified Policy Gaps and Root Cause Analysis
+The following critical policy gaps and corresponding NIST SP 800-53 controls were compromised during the penetration test: